rocky-linux/documentation/docs/guides/backup/tar.md

 | `-C`  | Save location after extracting files from the archive |
 | `-P`  | Save using absolute mode |

-The author explains other auxiliary options in the following examples.
+For other auxiliary options not mentioned, see `man 1 tar`

 !!! warning "Version difference"